mattly/lyonheart-us-metalsmith-archive/contents/articles/refining_software/index.markdown

 One half of building software is primarily technical, and is in the realm we call *programming*: Answering **"how can I help people save time and/or money through automation?"**  When you set out to create new software, the answer to this question is how you will sell people on what you're building.

-The other half of the building software is more humanitarian, and given lesser importance by many engineers:[^nerds] **"how can I delight people through automation?"**  When building software, how you approach this question is the difference between a product people hate but use because they have to[^user-customers] and a product so great people will recommend to their friends and colleagues about.
+The other half of the building software is more humanitarian, and given lesser importance by many engineers:[^nerds] **"how can I delight people through automation?"**  When building software, how you approach this question is the difference between a product people hate but use because they have to[^user-customers] and a product so great people will recommend to their friends and colleagues.

 The latter question is often harder; it's where a lot of the *art* in building software comes into play.
 There's a line to be drawn between unacceptably raw and impossibly perfect -- and if you value **minimum** over **viable** you'll end up shipping a prototype.